BU-CDS-DS539-2024-Spring/epidemic-engine-project/INSTRUCTIONS.md

 * Ensure everything runs end to end.
   The EDA component is not meant to be part of the final "workflow"

+#### Tasks with Points (total required 120)
+Everything must run in a container unless specified otherwise

+Required:
+* Documentation on how to launch your work (10 points)

+Choose your own adventure:
+* Kafka Consumer runs in a container and stores data in (you can only choose one):
+  * a CSV  (persisted outside the container) -- 5 points
+  * sqlite (persisted outside the container) -- 10 points
+  * postgres (in a separate container) --15 points
+* SparkML trained model -- 10 points
+* Model retrains from data above -- 10 points
+* Model is offered in a container -- 10 points
+* Model is refreshed/redeployed by retraining above -- 20 points
+* Model is refreshed/redeployed by retraining above w/o downtime -- 10 points
+* A prediction is made via the model and a dataset sent to it -- 5 points
+* A prediction is made via the model and windows of the data streamed from Kafka -- 10 points
+* Prediction is correct > 95% of the time (based on our data not whatever you used as test data) -- 15 points
+* Graphs:
+  * Web page serving graphs -- 10 points
+  * A graph visualizing the events being streamed -- 10 points
+  * A graph visualizing past outbreaks from the data we provided or you persisted (or both) -- 10 points
+  * A graph visualizing the next predicted outbreak event -- 15 points
+  * Other graphs -- 5 points each
+* Everything you produce runs from a Makefile -- 10 points
+* Everything you produce runs as a docker compose file -- 10 points
+* Everything you produce has docker compose health checks -- 10 points
+* Everything you produce has docker compose health checks and will restart on fail -- 10 points
+* Everything you produce runs from a python or shell script -- 5 points
+* The things you produce have tests to prove they work using pytest (these stack, i.e. 100% == 20 points)
+  * 25% -- 5 points
+  * 50% -- 5 points
+  * 75% -- 5 points
+  * 100% -- 5 points
+* Everything you produce runs in Kubernetes (recommend kind) -- 25 points
+* Documentation (these stack)
+  * How to configure the model to be retrained more / less often -- 10 points